-We meet during Mars Hill Gatherings on Sunday mornings: specifically, from 9am-10:15am and from 11am-12:15pm in the Kids hallways at Mars Hill.
-Our Kids areas are open beginning 30 minutes before each Gathering, and due to the high number of participants in our programs, we encourage parents to arrive and check in their children early.
+Mars Hill Kids meets during most Mars Hill Gatherings on Sunday mornings.
+Specifically, from 9am-10:15am and from 11am-12:15pm in the Kids hallways at Mars Hill.
+Our Kids volunteers are present and our areas open 30 minutes prior to each Gathering.
+Due to the high number of participants in our programs, we encourage parents to arrive and check in their children early.

-Our check-in and check-out procedures, including a parent/child wristband system, are in place to ensure that no child is removed from the Kids areas by any person other than the one who dropped off the child.
-Background screenings are also required for all staff and volunteers serving in Mars Hill Kids.
-Along with this, since our volunteers serve regularly, their familiarity with Mars Hill families often serves as an additional safety measure.
-Find out more by checking out our policies and procedures.
+To ensure the safety of every child, we implement check-in and check-out procedures, including a parent/child wristband system, that prevents any child from being removed from the Kids areas by any person other than the one who dropped off the child.
+Background screenings and interviews are also required for all staff and volunteers serving in Mars Hill Kids.
+Find out more by checking out our policies and procedures

 If during the Kids program our staff and volunteers determine that a child should be picked up early, the parent/child wristband number will be flashed on a small red screen in the Shed.
 The parent/guardian with the matching wristband will then be permitted to enter the Kids areas and pick up the child, and the number will be taken down from the Shed screen.